 The functional testing typically involves several steps to describe what the system does: From the identification of functions that software is expected to perform, the creation of input data and output based on the specification, the actual test case execution and comparison of actual and expected outputs.
 In order to automate functional testing, it is highly recommended to adopt professional tools and run test cases again real Android and iOS devices.

 2. Improve Responsiveness of Application with Performance and Stress tests.

-In order to determine how well your application responds to various levels of usage, users should consider creating tests which last for hours to observe how well the application as well as device/server combinations behave during long usage.
-To determine if you application will be able to run successfully for a sustained duration under heavy load, stress tests can be used.
+In order to determine how well your application responds to various levels of usage, users should consider creating tests which last for hours to observe how well the application, as well as device/server combinations, behave during long usage.
+To determine if your application will be able to run successfully for a sustained duration under heavy load, stress tests can be used.
 The performance tests will measure how responsive your application can be on a real device.

 3. Enabling Global Access to Real Devices, either Stock or Pre-Market Devices